berkeley-cdss/course-site-quarto/README.md

 ### Example README Content for Actual Class Repositories

-This is the repository for the course website and course material for Statistics 555 for Fall 2024.
+This is the repository for the course website and course material for Statistics XYZ for Fall 2024.
-The website for which this content is the source materials is available at <https://stat555.berkeley.edu/fall-2024>.
+The website for which this content is the source materials is available at <https://statXYZ.berkeley.edu/fall-2024>.

-For instructors: please see [these instructions](https://github.com/berkeley-scf/course-site-quarto#instructions-for-course-staff) on how to use this repository.